-For other employees who are not covered by the INP programme and who are not Risk Takers, ad hoc bonus programmes may be created at either an individual or a collective level.
-The employees may receive up to maximum 100% of their salary, including pension, via such bonus programmes.
+For other employees who are not covered by the INP programme and who are not Risk Takers, individual or collective ad hoc bonus programmes may be created.
+The employees may receive up to a maximum of 100% of their salary, including pension, via such bonus programmes.